fortanix/sq-dsm/sq/sq-subplot.md

 ~~~

 However, if the signed file is modified, verification must fail.
 We
-check this by removing lines from the signed file, which is a crude
+check this by removing a line from the signed file, which is a crude
 way of making sure the signature doesn't match.

 Further, the output must not contain the input if the verification